 What is a Bailout Takeover?

-A bailout takeover refers to a scenario where the government or a financially stable company takes over control of a weak company with the goal of helping it regain its financial strength.
+A bailout takeover refers to a scenario where the government or a financially stable company takes over control of a weak company with the goal of helping the latter regain its financial strength.
 The acquiring entity takes over the weak company, usually by means of purchasing a controlling amount of the company’s stock shares.
 Share exchange programs may also be used.

 The goal of the bailout takeover is to help turn around the operations of the company without liquidating its assets.
 The acquiring entity achieves this by developing a rescue plan and appointing a manager to spearhead the recovery while protecting the interests of the investors and shareholders.

 Companies considered for a bailout takeover are typically those whose collapse or bankruptcy would be detrimental to the industry they are a part of and/or to the country’s economy as a whole.
 For example, a company that employs a very large number of individuals, especially if the company is a major employer for the geographical area it is located in, may be considered “too big to fail”.

 The bailout comes in the form of stock, bonds, loans, and cash that may require reimbursement in the future.
 In the case of stock shares, the struggling company would need to re-purchase the shares from the acquiring entity once it regains its financial strength.

 Legislative and Executive Efforts on Bailout Takeovers